Many mushrooms come in dried forms and some exotic mushrooms only come in dried forms in stores.

-When you see them in their packages, you might be thinking, “Hmmm…That sounds cool, but how can I use them?”
+When you see dried mushrooms in their packages, you might be thinking, “Hmmm…That sounds cool, but how can I use them?”

 First off, dried mushrooms are great additions to creamy dishes, sauces, pastas, stuffings, soups and egg dishes too.